paupino/decfuzzgen/README.md

 * `sampleSize` - the size of the randomized output to generate.
 By default this is 10,000.
 * `combo` - the bitwise combination to generate. e.g. 100 will generate decimals with only the high portion set.
+* `overwrite` - whether to overwrite to an existing file.
+The default action is to append.